-The Ongoing Conversation #6, is part six of The Ongoing Conversation, a long term collaboration between the Master Artistic Research of the Royal Academy of Art The Hague and 1646, which for the second time will take place with the first year students of the program.
+The Ongoing Conversation #6, was part six of The Ongoing Conversation, a long term collaboration between the Master Artistic Research of the Royal Academy of Art The Hague and 1646, which for the second time took place with the first year students of the program.

-For the Ongoing Conversation #6, during a period of two and a half months, the team of 1646 conducts several studio visits with each student to guide the development of new work for this collaborative project.
-Throughout this process of conversations, the final form for the project is developed, considering the diversity of unrelated practices together.
+For the Ongoing Conversation #6, during a period of two and a half months, the team of 1646 conducted several studio visits with each student, to guide the development of new work for this collaborative project.
+Throughout this process of conversations, the final form for the project was developed, considering the diversity of unrelated practices together.
 Each year’s edition has taken a different form, from a series of solo exhibitions, to an elaborated one day event with an extensive program of performances including external locations, to a more classical group exhibition.

 The Master Artistic Research is a two years program constructed as a matrix of practical and theoretical research, with the artistic practice at its heart.